 This combination allows us to model relative risk across the network in a stable and interpretable way.
 Our goal is not to forecast the exact time or location of an accident.
 The predicted values instead represent the likelihood or hazard level of each road segment.
 They offer a practical measure of traffic risk that can support driver awareness, road maintenance decisions, and safety planning.

 Seen from this angle, our dataset opens up several directions for future work.
 It provides a strong benchmark for multimodal learning methods that operate on both graph and image data.
 It also demonstrates that visual cues, structural features, and traffic signals can work together to reveal fine-grained patterns in accident risk.
-This creates space for developing stronger fusion models, exploring more detailed temporal patterns, and building tools that help agencies use data-driven insights for safety interventions.
+This creates space to develop stronger fusion models, explore more detailed temporal patterns, and build tools that help agencies use data-driven insights for safety interventions.

+Our causal analysis relies on the common assumption that treatment and control units are independent.
+In road networks, this assumption may not hold exactly, since neighboring nodes and edges are spatially connected and can influence each other.
+Therefore, the estimated effects should be interpreted as approximate associations under this modeling assumption.

 \textbf{The \acronym{} package.} To support future research, we release our dataset on Huggingface along with an easy-to-use Python package for streamlined access.
 The full dataset is available via the \textsc{Datasets} library and includes road network graphs, accident records, weather data, traffic volume statistics, and satellite image embeddings.
 The embeddings are generated using Vision Transformer and CLIP models.
-We also include a set of satellite images with the package for all states.
+We also include a set of satellite images for all states in the package.

 With a single line of code, users can load the complete dataset.
 To retrieve data for a specific state, one simply specifies the state name, and the package will automatically download, cache, and return the corresponding dataset object.
 We also provide functionality to extract accident records and features for any given month.
-Additionally, the package includes a trainer module for training and evaluating baseline models used in our framework, which encompasses basic GNN models, spatial-temporal models, and fusion models.
+Additionally, the package includes a trainer module for training and evaluating baseline models in our framework, encompassing basic GNN models, spatiotemporal models, and fusion models.
 We add some examples of the usage in Appendix~\ref{app_code_example}.